 I am unable to present.
 What should I do?

 Please know that signing up to present at this conference represents a commitment on your part.
 Much effort is taken to coordinate an event like this with the expectation that you will be attending.
 Unless you absolutely must withdraw for reasons beyond your control, you are encouraged to present if you have signed up to do so.

 If you are unable to attend, you should attempt to find someone to present the paper on your behalf.
-If you are unable to find a replacement, contact Andre Louis at firstname.lastname@example.org.
+If you are unable to find a replacement, contact Andre Louis at firstname.lastname@example.org or Mary Deibis at email@example.com.
 We will inform the moderator of your session or the person responsible for setting up your poster that you will not be able to present.